 In our own small way, we try as much as possible to help all startups who come to Pressfarm to get the press they need in order to build and grow their user base.
 As a PR agency, we utilize the best marketing strategies to ensure our startup clients build successful PR strategies, hence reducing their marketing budget while boosting brand awareness and increasing sales.

 Failure is part of life for everyone.
-Even so, for the following 9 founders, failures was a ladder to future success.
+Even so, for the following 10 founders, failure was a ladder to future success.

 1. Reid Hoffman, Co-founder of LinkedIn

 SocialNet was the first company founded by Reid Hoffman in 1997.
-It was a social networking site that was intended to provide users with a networking platform as well as a dating site.
+It was a social networking site designed to provide users with a networking platform as well as a dating site.
 It failed majorly because the internet was not ready for it.
 An example of a startup that was too early to the market.

 “I didn’t realize some principles about how to run a consumer internet company.
 I thought we’d spend months under wraps and release the perfect product.
 I discovered it’s most important to get your product above the noise so that people can encounter it.
 If you’re not embarrassed by your version one release, you released it too late.”

-By learning from that failure, Reid Hoffman build LinkedIn into the successful company that it is today.
+By learning from that failure, Reid Hoffman built LinkedIn into the successful company that it is today.
 LinkedIn was bought by Microsoft for $26 billion in 2016.

 2. Arianna Huffington, Founder of The Huffington Post